San Francisco Itinerary for 1, 2, and 3-day visits with options to adapt it to your interests and enjoy this fun city with great food and lots to do.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!

-- Suggested Itineraries for 1, 2, and 3-Day visits with a copy you can download and save
+- Itineraries for 1, 2, and 3-Day visits with a free PDF version you can download

 - Best time to visit San Francisco